Cardiff Central Quay

 Further investment opportunities are likely to follow on from this co-ordinated approach.

 Wales has a talented workforce and strong research and development facilities.
 It’s producing technology for the future in advanced manufacturing, life sciences, clean tech and digital sectors.
-Over 700 multinational companies have established themselves there, including Toyota, GE, Sony and Airbus.
+More than 1,395 foreign-owned companies are operating in Wales, including Toyota, Siemens Healthineers GE, Sony and Airbus.

 Cardiff Capital Region is a public sector sponsored organisation, formed by the 10 local authorities making up the South East Wales region.